ShubhamNamjoshi/TestDoc/technicalDoc.md

 function setTreeType()
 ```

-* It is used to just initialising the tree types.
+* It is used to initialising the tree types.

 ```typescript
 function shuffleTree()